 How to apply a densifier to a garage floor

 The application of a densifier sealer for your garage floor couldn’t be much easier.
 You first need to make sure your garage floor is clean and free of all dust, oils, and foreign contaminants.
 Any stains that you have will essentially be locked in unless removed first.
 The surface must be completely dry before applying the product.

 One note to make is that if you plan on adding a topical coating at some point in the future, you will need to grind the concrete in order to remove the sealer and provide a mechanical bond for the coating.
 Acid etching will not work because the etching solution will not be allowed to penetrate the surface sufficiently in order to react with the concrete.

-If you like the look of bare concrete and have a working garage or shop floor that you want to protect without making a big project out of it, then a concrete densifier sealer can be a good solution for you.
+If you like the look of bare concrete and have a working garage or shop floor that you want to protect without making a big project out of it, then a concrete densifier with sealer added can be a good solution for you.
 It’s easy to apply, relatively inexpensive, and will provide years of protection for your concrete.